jzbrooks/vgo/.github/readme.md

 ## Installation

 Download the distribution from the releases page and ensure it has execute permission.
-On macOS & Linux run `chmod +x vgo`.
+On macOS & Linux run `chmod u+x vgo`.

 vgo requires Java 11.